Shahbag: Culture

-Shahbag is populated by mostly teachers and students, and its civic life is dominated by the activities of its academic institutions.
+Shahbagh is populated by mostly teachers and students, and its civic life is dominated by the activities of its academic institutions.
 Its commercial life too reflects its occupants' intellectual and cultural pursuits.
 Among its best known markets is the country's largest second-hand, rare, and antiquarian book-market, consisting of Nilkhet-Babupura Hawkers Market, a street market, and Aziz Supermarket, an indoor bazaar.
 Shahbag is also home to the largest flower market (a street side open air bazaar) in the country, which is located at Shahbag Intersection, as well as the largest pet market in the country, the Katabon Market.
 In addition, Elephant Road features a large shoe market and, Nilkhet-Babupura, a large market for bedding accessories.

-Shahbag's numerous ponds, palaces and gardens have inspired the work of artists, including poet Buddhadeva Bose, singer Protiva Bose, writer-chronicler Hakim Habibur Rahman, and two Urdu poets of 19th-century Dhaka, Obaidullah Suhrawardy and Abdul Gafoor Nassakh.
+Shahbagh's numerous ponds, palaces and gardens have inspired the work of artists, including poet Buddhadeva Bose, singer Protiva Bose, writer-chronicler Hakim Habibur Rahman, and two Urdu poets of 19th-century Dhaka, Obaidullah Suhrawardy and Abdul Gafoor Nassakh.